bookingcom/shipper/docs/operations/blocking-rollouts.rst

 Overriding a rollout block
 **************************

-Rollout blocks can be overriden with an annotation applied to the *Application* or *Release* object which needs to bypass the block.
+Rollout blocks can be overridden with an annotation applied to the *Application* or *Release* object which needs to bypass the block.
 This annotation will list each RolloutBlock object that it overrides with a fully-qualified name (namespace + name).